BMW 8 Series review - Reliability and safety

-The head-up display should help to keep the driver focused, in spite of the potential distraction of the car’s impressive infotainment screens.
-The basic structural engineering of the 8 Series, with it’s extremely rigid Carbon Core platform, stands you in good stead too if the worst should happen.
+The head-up display should help to keep the driver focused, in spite of the potential distraction of the car’s impressive infotainment screens, it can also be toggled between M mode and the standard set up - placing more emphasis on the speedometer and rev counter.
+The basic structural engineering of the 8 Series, with its extremely rigid Carbon Core platform, stands you in good stead too if the worst should happen.

 The standard BMW warranty applies to the 8 Series, which means you get three-years cover with unlimited mileage – the same offer as Mercedes.
 You can also extend the warranty a year at a time for extra cash, as long as you’ve kept up to date with servicing and inspection requirements.
 It’s not a brilliant warranty package compared to some, but it’s better than Audi which limits you to 60,000 miles.